r3ts3l/devcontainers/README.md

 Docker-Desktop installed

 ## Step(s):
-Run the main class in LocalDevcontainerApplication.java to download/start a local container with the latest image of PostgreSQL.
+Run the main in LocalDevcontainerApplication.java to download/start a local container with the latest image of PostgreSQL.